 The palace stands out among the buildings of the city — particularly its tower (called the Tower of Arnolfo) that is almost 312 feet high; its construction was completed in the fourteenth century.
 There are about 200 steps to reach the top.
 On its facade, you can see a replica of David and a statue of Hercules, next to the fountain of Neptune.
 One can pay $12.75 to enter, climb the tower and see the majestic Salone dei Cinquecento, with paintings of Michelangelo and Leonardo Da Vinci.
 The palace is very well preserved and a real pleasure for the senses.

 Duomo – Cathedral of Santa Maria del Fiore

-The Cathedral of Santa Maria del Fiore, which means "flower of St. Mary" is the main cathedral of Florence.
-It is crowned with the largest brick dome in the world -- a brilliant creation of Brunelleschi.
+, which means “flower of St. Mary” is the main cathedral of Florence.
+It is crowned with the largest brick dome in the world — a brilliant creation of Brunelleschi.
 It is unusually elegant and grand at the same time, although the interior is somewhat more restrained when compared to others such as the Duomo of Siena.
 Although not a lavish Baroque style, the interior decoration is still stunningly beautiful.
 The dome is the recognized symbol of the city.
 From the bell tower, you will have a good view the entire city and the Tuscan mountains.